-Surrounded by wilderness in Northwest Colorado, Pearl Lake State Park is a true escape from hustle and bustle.
-It’s located about 30 minutes north of Steamboat Springs and across County Road 129 from Steamboat Lake State Park.
+Surrounded by wilderness in Northwest Colorado, Pearl Lake State Park is a true escape from the hustle and bustle.
+It’s located about 30 minutes north of Steamboat Springs and across County Road 129 from busier and bigger Steamboat Lake State Park.

 Boating: Open May 1 through November 1 each year.
 The 167 acre reservoir is open to wakeless-only boating.

 Camping: Yes, 36 sites, snowy conditions usually permit camping from late May through mid-October.
 Winter camping is closed, yurts are still available for rent.

 - Peak fee (May through Sept), Non-peak fee (Oct thru April)